System Design Space

 • Backup

-They control CPU, memory, and I/O per container, preventing one process from consuming all resources.
+They control CPU, memory, and I/O per container so one process cannot consume all host resources.

-All containers share the host kernel, so containerization is lighter and faster than VMs, but needs a compatible kernel.
+All containers share the host kernel, so containerization is usually lighter and faster than VMs, but it still needs a compatible kernel.

-Container images are built from several layers, and the container adds its own writable layer.
+A container image is built from reusable layers, and the running container adds its own writable layer on top.

-• Base layer: minimal OS image or runtime.
+• Base layer: a minimal OS image or base runtime.

 Container writable layers